mentist/markstim/Readme.txt

 Copyright (C) 2013-2020  Yong-Jun Lin
-This file is part of MarkStim, a TMS trigger/EEG event registration device.
+This file is part of MarkStim, a TMS triggering/EEG event registering device.
 See <https://yongjunlin.com/MarkStim/> for the documentation and details.

 This program is free software: you can redistribute it and/or modify